revbayes/revbayes.github.io/tutorials/ctmc/index.md

 {% endfigcaption %}
 {% endfigure %}

-We first consider the simplest substitution model described by Jukes and Cantor
+We first consider the simplest substitution model described by
-{% cite Jukes1969 -A %}.
+{% citet Jukes1969 %}.
 The instantaneous-rate matrix for the JC substitution model is defined as

 $$Q_{JC69} = \begin{pmatrix}